-Attendance is encouraged but not mandatory.
+Attendance is strongly encouraged but not mandatory.
 Lectures are designed to provide clarification of particular topics and/or to supply you with additional material including clinical examples to extend your understanding of certain topics.
 They are not designed to cover all the material presented in the textbook.
-If you do not attend a lecture(s), regardless of the reason, you are responsible for all information that has been presented during class.
-The course director will not provide completed class slides or any type of class notes due to missed classes regardless of the reason for missing class.
+If you do not attend a lecture(s), regardless of the reason, you are responsible for all information that has been presented during the on-line class.
+The course director will provide many but not all power-point slides.
+No class lecture notes will be provided to students who have missed classes regardless of the reason for missing class.